Naxxar

-Naxxar (In-Naxxar) is a town and local council in the Northern Region of Malta.
-The population in March 2014 was 14,891.
+Naxxar (In-Naxxar) is a city and local council in the Northern Region of Malta.
+The population of Naxxar was 18,063 in July 2024.
+This included 9,115 males and 8,948 females; 14,534 Maltese nationals and 3,529 foreign nationals.
 The Naxxar Church is dedicated to Our Lady of Victories.
 The annual village feast is celebrated on 8 September.
 It formerly hosted the Maltese International Trade Fair at Maltese International Trade Fair Grounds.

 Naxxar is spread over 11 km2.

 Zones in Naxxar

 The whole locality comprises the following zones: